S. John Ross (game designer)

-Samuel John Ross Jr. (born July 15, 1971), known as S. John Ross, is a game designer and owner of Cumberland Games & Diversions.
-He wrote the early Indie role-playing game Risus.
+Samuel John Ross Jr. known as S. John Ross, is an American designer and owner of Cumberland Games & Diversions.
+He wrote the early indie role-playing game Risus: The Anything RPG.

 Career

-Ross began writing professionally in 1990 writing role-playing material for Avalon Hill, Flying Buffalo, Guardians of Order, Last Unicorn Games, Steve Jackson Games, TSR, West End Games, White Wolf, and Wizards of the Coast in addition to his own company, Cumberland Games & Diversions.
+Ross began his professional writing career in 1990, writing role-playing material for Avalon Hill, Flying Buffalo, Guardians of Order, Last Unicorn Games, Steve Jackson Games, TSR, West End Games, White Wolf, and Wizards of the Coast in addition to his own company, Cumberland Games & Diversions.

-Ross' Uresia: Grave of Heaven (2003) was an original setting published for the Big Eyes, Small Mouth role-playing game; it was reminiscent of Swords & Sorcery anime.
+Ross designed Uresia: Grave of Heaven (2003) as an original setting published for the Big Eyes, Small Mouth role-playing game; it was similar to the style of Swords & Sorcery anime.
 Ross created Risus: The Anything RPG and Sparks paper miniatures.
 He also created the retro-science fiction-fantasy role-playing game Encounter Critical, and maintains the All-Systems Library.

 His fonts have appeared on television, books and billboards.
 They have been used by Anheuser-Busch, Atheist Bus Campaign, Comedy Central, Disney Italy, Office Depot, Penguin Books and Ariane Sherine.